Anuj-Kanada/Usefull-Linux-command/README.md

 - traceroute - Trace all the network hops to reach the destination
 - wget - Direct download files from the internet
 - iptables - Base firewall for all other firewall utilities to interface with
+- apt, pacman, yum, rpm - Package managers depending on the distribution